 The best miles and points are the ones you’re actually using.

 Just keep in mind that the card you think you should spend money on isn’t always the right one.
-For example, if you need Southwest Rapid Rewards points to book a trip, the Chase Southwest Rapid Rewards Visa isn’t always the best card to use.
+For example, if you need Southwest Rapid Rewards points to book a trip, the Chase Southwest Rapid Rewards cards aren’t always the best card to use.
 When you’re booking flights, hotels, and paying for meals, a better bet is the Chase Sapphire Reserve credit card which earns 3x points on dining.
 You’ll also earn 3X points on travel immediately after earning your $300 travel credit.
 Once the Ultimate Rewards points post to your account, convert them into Southwest Rapid Rewards points and book your flight.

 5) Additional Perks